videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/initMeeting.md

 ## initMeeting()

-Now, you can initialize the meeting using a factory method provided by the SDK called `initMeeting()`.
-By passing the parameters according to the need, it will generate a new `Meeting` class and the initiated meeting will be returned.
+- Now, you can initialize the meeting using a factory method provided by the SDK called `initMeeting()`.
+- `initMeeting()`  will generate a new `Meeting` class and the initiated meeting will be returned.

 ```js title="initMeeting"
    initMeeting(